 - The B-1/B-2 Test Stand is a dual-position, vertical-firing facility built in the 1960s to test Saturn V rocket stages that carried humans to the Moon during the APOLLO PROGRAM.
 The B-1 side is equipped for single-engine tests.
 The B-2 side is designed to test rocket stages. - NASA conducted the FIRST-EVER HOT FIRE TEST on the B-2 Test Stand, a 15-second firing of the Saturn S-IC-T stage, on March 3, 1967. - Twelve S-IC FLIGHT STAGES were tested on the B-2 Test Stand from April 1967 to October 1970.
 S-IC-4 through S-IC-12 powered Apollo 9 through Apollo 17 missions to the Moon.
 S-IC-13 launched Skylab into orbit.
-S-IC-14 and S-IC 15 never flew to space. - The space shuttle MAIN PROPULSION TEST ARTICLE, consisting of an external tank and three main engines linked together with a simulated shuttle orbiter, was tested on the B-2 Test Stand from April 1978 through January 1981. - The RS-68 powered Delta 4 Common Booster Core was tested on the B-2 Test Stand from November 1999 to May 2001. - The B-2 Test Stand was modified to test the core stage of the new Space Launch System, the cornerstone vehicle for NASA's ARTEMIS PROGRAM that will return humans to the Moon by 2024.
-Core stage testing culminates with the simultaneous firing of four RS-25 engines, just as will occur during an actual mission.
-Once tested, the core stage will power the launch of the first Space Launch System mission ARTEMIS I. - The B-1/B-2 Test Stand is anchored in the ground with 144 feet of steel and concrete.
+S-IC-14 and S-IC 15 never flew to space. - The space shuttle MAIN PROPULSION TEST ARTICLE, consisting of an external tank and three main engines linked together with a simulated shuttle orbiter, was tested on the B-2 Test Stand from April 1978 through January 1981. - The RS-68 powered DELTA 4 COMMON BOOSTER CORE was tested on the B-2 Test Stand from November 1999 to May 2001. - The B-2 Test Stand was modified to test the core stage of the new Space Launch System, the cornerstone vehicle for NASA's ARTEMIS PROGRAM that will return humans to the Moon by 2024.
+The core stage that will launch the Artemis I mission arrived at Stennis in January 2020.
+Testing of the stage and its integrated systems culminated in March 2021 with the simultaneous firing of four RS-25 engines, just as will occur during an actual mission. - The B-1/B-2 Test Stand is anchored in the ground with 144 feet of steel and concrete.
 As constructed, the soft core of the B-2 side was about 290 feet tall.
 The new steel superstructure added for testing of the SPACE LAUNCH SYSTEM CORE STAGE extends that height to almost 350 feet, ranking the stand as one of the tallest structures in the state of Mississippi.